Preparing a build for SAF printers

 - The nest method may be either standard or advanced.

-- Advanced may return a more dense nest solution but may contain interlocks and take longer to run.
+- Compact may return a more dense nest solution but may contain interlocks and take longer to run.

 - You can select the minimum spacing between models.
 When adjusting the minimum spacing, please refer to the Best Practices Guide, but in general, you may want to increase the minimum spacing when printing large parts.